FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

   * brigands can attack human settlements

 NOTE: `human can get up to [X] turns of peace` means after the human has been at peace for [X] turns the AI will force someone to attack you.
 This will appear in the Campaign AI log file as `ltgd: invade '%s' set for forced attack on human`

+## Siege Turn Calculations

+Below is the calculation to work how how long a settlement can hold out.

+First, take the settlement type to get the base number of turns:

+  * Village - 2 Turns
+  * Town - 3 Turns
+  * Large town - 4 Turns
+  * Minor city - 4 Turns
+  * Large city - 5 Turns
+  * Huge city - 5 Turns

+Now take the `wall_level` value then add `+1` then add the result to the value above.

+Finally add governor's management level divided by 3 (rounded down to nearest number)

+**NOTE:**

+  * If you have no wall the wall_level value is technically  `-1` so the calculation will be `-1 + 1 = 0` so you add nothing to the value.
+  * Add -4 if the settlement has plague
+  * Forts are hardcoded to have 3 turns when an army is in them